-11 When the extractable analytes of concern fall within a single chemical category, the specified preservative and maximum holding times should be observed for optimum safeguard of sample integrity (i.e., use all necessary preservatives and hold for the shortest time listed).
-When the analytes of concern fall within two or more chemical categories, the sample may be preserved by cooling to ≤ 6 °C, reducing residual chlorine with 0.008% sodium thiosulfate, storing in the dark, and adjusting the pH to 6-9; samples preserved in this manner may be held for seven days before extraction and for forty days after extraction.
-Exceptions to this optional preservation and holding time procedure are noted in footnote 5 (regarding the requirement for thiosulfate reduction), and footnotes 12, 13 (regarding the analysis of benziding
+When the extractable analytes of concern fall within a single chemical category, the specified preservative and maximum holding times should be observed for optimum safeguard of sample integrity (i.e., use all necessary preservatives and hold for the shortest time listed).
+When the analytes of concern fall within two or more chemical categories, the sample may be preserved by cooling to $\leq 6$ °C, reducing residual chlorine with 0.008% sodium thiosulfate, storing in the dark, and adjusting the pH to 6-9; samples preserved in this manner may be held for seven days before extraction and for forty days after extraction.
+Exceptions to this optional preservation and holding time procedure are noted in footnotes 5 (regarding the requirement for thiosulfate reduction), and footnotes 12, 13 (regarding the analysis of benzidine).

-12 If 1,2-diphenylhydrazine is likely to be present, adjust the pH of the sample to 4.0 ± 0.2 to prevent rearrangement to benzidine.
+If 1,2-diphenylhydrazine is likely to be present, adjust the pH of the sample to 4.0 ± 0.2 to prevent rearrangement to benzidine.

-13 Extracts may be stored up to 30 days at < 0 °C.
+Extracts may be stored up to 30 days at < 0 °C.

-14 For the analysis of diphenylnitrosamine, add 0.008% Na2S2O3 and adjust pH to 7-10 with NaOH within 24 hours of sampling.
+For the analysis of diphenylnitrosamine, add 0.008% $Na_2S_2O_3$ and adjust pH to 7-10 with NaOH within 24 hours of sampling.

-15 The pH adjustment may be performed upon receipt at the laboratory and may be omitted if the samples are extracted within 72 hours of collection.
+The pH adjustment may be performed upon receipt at the laboratory and may be omitted if the samples are extracted within 72 hours of collection.
 For the analysis of aldrin, add 0.008% Na2S2O3.

-16 Place sufficient ice with the samples in the shipping container to ensure that ice is still present when the samples arrive at the laboratory.
+Place sufficient ice with the samples in the shipping container to ensure that ice is still present when the samples arrive at the laboratory.
 However, even if ice is present when the samples arrive, immediately measure the temperature of the samples and confirm that the preservation temperature maximum has not been exceeded.
 In the isolated cases where it can be documented that this holding temperature cannot be met, the permittee can be given the option of on-site testing or can request a variance.
 The request for a variance should include supportive data which show that the toxicity of the effluent samples is not reduced because of the increased holding temperature.
-Aqueous samples must not be frozen.
+Aqueous samples must not be forzen.
 Hand-delivered samples used on the day of collection do not need to be cooled to 0 to 6 °C prior to test initiation.

-fluoropolymer or glass bottles and preserved with BrCl or HCl solution within 48 hours of sample collection.
+Samples collected for the determination of trace level mercury (<100 ng/L) using EPA Method 1631 must be collected in tightly-capped fluoropolymer or glass bottles and preserved with BrCl or HCl solution within 48 hours of sample collection.
 The time to preservation may be extended to 28 days if a sample is oxidized in the sample bottle.
-A sample collected for dissolved trace level mercury within 24 hours of the time to preservation may be extended to 28 days if a sample is oxidized in the sample bottle.
 A sample collected for dissolved trace level mercury should be filtered in the laboratory within 24 hours of the time of collection.
 However, if circumstances preclude overnight shipment, the sample should be filtered in a designated clean area in the field in accordance with procedures given in Method 1669.
-If sample integrity will not be maintained by shipment to and filtration in the laboratory, the sample must be filtered in a designated clean area in the field within the time period necessary to maintain sample integrity.
-A sample that has been collected for determination of total or dissolved trace level mercury must be analyzed within 90 days of sample collection.
+If sample integrity will not be maintained by shipment to and filtration in the laboratory, the sample must be filtered in a designated clean area in the field within the time period necessary to maintain sample collection.